sktime/sktime/docs/source/glossary.rst

         in the context of ``scikit-learn``, the "composite estimator" combines both the composite pattern and the strategy pattern.

+    Composite Patter:
+         A design pattern that structures objects into tree-like hierarchies to represent part-whole relationships.
+It enables treating individual objects and compositions of objects uniformly.
+In `sktime`, this concept is adapted to create composite estimators, which combine multiple components (e.g., transformers, forecasters) into a single pipeline or workflow.
+This allows for modular and reusable designs in time series learning tasks.

     Hyperparameter:
         A parameter of a machine learning model that is set at construction.
         Usually, this affects the model's performance.